 8) Press F6.
 File rename dialog will pop up:

 9) Type BCD_OLD.* on keyboard and press ENTER:

-10) Make sure BCD files were renamed successfully to BCD_OLD files, then press F10 and ENTER to exit EBCD File Manager:
+10) Make sure BCD files were renamed successfully to BCD_OLD files, then press F10 and ENTER keys to exit the Emergency Boot Kit File Manager:

 11) Choose Mount & Boot Center in the main menu: